Safe-guarded by Irrigation

 A drought is currently affecting most but not all North Island farming areas.
-The region had good rainfall in the NZ spring running up to December 2012, however since then low levels of rainfall have fallen in a region that is normally remarkably humid (often experiencing good rainfall every week or 10 days).
+The region had good rainfall in the New Zealand spring running up to December 2012, however since then low levels of rainfall have fallen in a region that is normally remarkably humid (often experiencing good rainfall every week or 10 days).

-As a result the March 2013 average daily dairy production in the NZ North Island is estimated to be down 40% on levels in March 2012.
+As a result the March 2013 average daily dairy production in the New Zealand North Island is estimated to be down 40% on levels in March 2012.
 For the entire 2012-2013 season North Island dairy farms production will be down 5-10% compared to 2012, whilst costs will have risen as expensive supplementary feed is used to help maintain production levels.

 Since the North Island of New Zealand supplies over 20% of international traded dairy commodities, the anticipation of reduced supply from this region at the tail end of the NZ season has rapidly escalated dairy commodity prices (USD prices for Whole Milk Powder have risen 24% within the past month).